openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 button to Jupyter Lab to automatically format the code in notebooks with `black` and `isort`.
 Please use either this extension or a different way to automatically format your notebook.

+#### `PySpelling`

+[`PySpelling`](https://facelessuser.github.io/pyspelling/) is a module to help with automating spell checking and it is essentially a wrapper around the `Aspell` command line utility.
+To run spell checking locally, execute the following command: `python .ci/spellcheck/run_spellcheck.py`.
+Additional custom (project and domain specific) word list dictionary that extends standard `Aspell` dictionary is located in `.ci/spellcheck/.pyspelling.wordlist.txt` file. `PySpelling` configuration file can be found in `.ci/spellcheck/.pyspelling.yml` file.

 ## Getting started

 1. Create a fork, a copy of the repository, by clicking on the Fork button on the top right of the